Members will have opportunities to participate in cooking demonstrations, potlucks and trips to Stoneledge Farm.

 Stoneledge Farm produces honey (well really, it’s the bees) as well as certain other products, and their neighbor, Bear Creak, produces maple syrup.

-Stoneledge Farm’s Market Place allows you to order their famous honey, local maple syrup, fair trade coffees, salsa, jams and sauces, and pickles.
+Stoneledge Farm’s Market Place allows you to order honey, local maple syrup, as well as other farm products including bulk produce (pending availability throughout the season).
 Order online by logging on to your membership page.
-Pick it up at the CSA site the following week.
+Pick it up at the CSA site the following week!

-The Hudson Guild has been the home of Chelsea CSA for 12 years.
+The Hudson Guild has been the home of Chelsea CSA since our inception.
 The Hudson Guild is committed to strengthening and building community, both within our walls and in the broader Chelsea community.
 The Hudson Guild sees the Chelsea CSA as a great opportunity to strengthen community.
-We are asking CSA members to contribute money and/or their time to help offset the costs of running the CSA.

 The Chelsea CSA is striving to provide affordable, nutritious, organic vegetables to the Chelsea community at a convenient location, while supporting a small New York farmer.